ShedoSurashu/TideSDK-Developer/README.md

 Copyright(c) 2008-2011 by Appcelerator, Inc. All Rights Reserved.

-Appcelerator is a registered trademark of Appcelerator, Inc. Appcelerator Titanium is a trademark of Appcelerator, Inc.
+Appcelerator is a registered trademark of Appcelerator, Inc. Appcelerator.
+Titanium is a trademark of Appcelerator, Inc.